skn3/forme/README.md

 const forme = require('forme');

 const form = forme('login').post('form/process.html');
-form.add('username').label('Username').placeholder('User').require().is('username').validate(function(req, input, state, valid, invalid){
+form.add('username').label('Username').placeholder('User').require().is('username').validate(function(req, input, state){
+	//our custom validate handler must return a promise
+	//we can also reject with a custom error message.

-	//lets use a promise to load the user database.user.load(state.value).then(function(user) {
+	return database.user.load(state.value).then(function(user) {
 		if (user) {
-			//call valid to indicate that we have successfully validated valid();
+			//resolve the promise to indicate that we have successfully validated return Promise.resolve();
 		} else {
-			//call invalid to indicate the user doesnt exist. invalid();
+			//reject the promise to indicate the user doesnt exist. return Promise.reject('invalid user');
 		}
 	});
 }, 'Invalid user');
 ```
-Notice in the example above we are using `valid()` and `invalid()` to indicate the result.
+Notice in the example above we are using promise resolve / reject to indicate the result.
 This allows us to perform async operations and signal to forme when know the answer.

 **custom errors**

-If you would like to provide a custom error message from within the callback, simply pass a message to  `invalid('error here')`.
+If you would like to provide a custom error message from within the callback, simply reject the promise with your custom message.
 We can use the same placeholder tokens as described in the [Custom Errors](#customErrors) section.

 **overriding the submitted value**